-A multi-instrumentalist, conductor and pianist, Lesley’s interest in modern electronic programming, loops, and effects adds dimension to her work, creating hybrid atmospheric scores with lush orchestration with an innate ability to bring the essential to light and avoid the cliché.
+A multi-instrumentalist, conductor and pianist, Lesley writes music marked by intelligence and emotional depth.
+Barber’s interest in modern electronic programming, loops, and effects adds dimension to her work, creating hybrid atmospheric scores with lush orchestration with an innate ability to bring the essential to light and avoid the cliché.

-Her distinguished list of credits include Lonergan’s Oscar-winning You Can Count On Me, Jerry Rothwell’s award-winning documentary How To Change The World, Patricia Rozema’s Mansfield Park, Mira Nair’s Golden Globe winning Hysterical Blindness, Mary Harron’s Moth Diaries, the children’s classic Little Bear with Maurice Sendak, Yo-Yo Ma: Six Gestures, Wiebke Von Carolsfeld’s Marion Bridge, and the recently released powerhouse doc The Apology by Tiffany Hsiung.
-Lesley’s current films include a remake of the film Beaches, Attiya Khan’s award winning documentary A Better Man, Boarding School, a horror adventure film written directed by Boaz Yakin, and the upcoming Netflix premiere of Irreplaceable You, directed by Stephanie Laing.
+Her distinguished list of credits also includes Lonergan’s Oscar-winning You Can Count On Me; Jerry Rothwell’s award-winning documentary How to Change the World; Patricia Rozema’s Mansfield Park; Mira Nair’s Golden Globe winning Hysterical Blindness; Mary Harron’s Moth Diaries; the children’s classic Little Bear with Maurice Sendak; Yo-Yo Ma: Six Gestures; and Boaz Yakin’s Boarding School.

 Lesley is a proud and active member of the Alliance for Women Film Composers, which has taken a leading role in the much-publicized diversity conversation now occurring in Hollywood.
 She has a passion for good food, great cities and interesting company.